-Building on a background as a public servant, university president, and teacher, United States Senator Roy Blunt was elected by the people of Missouri to the United States Senate in 2010.
+Building on a background as a public servant, university president, and teacher, United States Senator Roy Blunt was elected to the United States Senate in 2010.

-From 1996-2008, the people of Southwest Missouri overwhelmingly elected Blunt seven times to the U.S. House of Representatives.
-Blunt was elected by his colleagues to serve as House Majority Whip and Republican Whip three times, and he became the Majority Whip earlier in his career than any Member of Congress in eight decades.
-As Whip, the second highest Republican in the House, he led a team of deputies and assistants that columnist Robert Novak described as “the most efficient party whip operation in congressional history.”
+The people of Southwest Missouri overwhelmingly elected Blunt seven times to the U.S. House of Representatives.
+Blunt was elected the Majority Whip earlier in his career than any Member of Congress in eight decades, and he was elected to the Senate leadership during his first year in the Senate.

 Before serving in Congress, he was a history teacher, a county official, and in 1984 became the first Republican elected as Missouri’s Secretary of State in more than 50 years.
-Senator Blunt also served four years as the president of his alma mater, Southwest Baptist University in Bolivar, Missouri.
+Senator Blunt also served four years as the president of Southwest Baptist University in Bolivar, Missouri.

 Senator Blunt is a member of the Smithsonian Council for American Art and is a Trustee of the State Historical Society of Missouri.